The Corporate Sleeper

 Sometimes it’s actually the behaviours we indulge in during the day that make it difficult for us to sleep at night.
 Here are some things to consider if you are struggling:

-If you take just a few minutes to reflect on the ‘hidden’ habits of your daily rat-race routine, you may intuitively begin to appreciate what is likely helping you to get better sleep at night, and what is not.
+- If you take just a few minutes to reflect on the ‘hidden’ habits of your daily rat-race routine, you may intuitively begin to appreciate what is likely to help you to get better sleep at night, and what is not.

 3. Prioritise your sleep